ibpdas/valueline/README.md

 - outcomes cannot exceed maturity
 - value emerges from alignment, not isolated effort
 - progress is iterative, not linear
+- no magic metric and mixed method evaluation for rounded storytelling

 These principles justify the structure of the dashboard and the use of leading, signal and lagging indicators.